Nour Megahed

 Nour Megahed (born 24 July 2005) is an Egyptian professional squash player.
 She reached a career high ranking of 71 in the world during November 2024.

 Career

 She won the 2023 PSNS President's Trophy tournament of the world tour.
 Also in 2023, she competed at the Aston and Fincher Sutton Coldfield International 2023, beating Au Yeong Wai Yhann in straight games in the quarter final.
 She played against fellow Egyptian Menna Walid in the final.

 In late 2024, Megahed won her 3rd and 4th PSA titles after securing victory in the Czech Open and Bern Open during the 2024–25 PSA Squash Tour.

+In December 2025, she won her 5th PSA title after securing victory in the Schräglage Open during the 2025–26 PSA Squash Tour.